awsdocs/aws-cpp-developer-guide/doc_source/examples-sqs-long-polling.rst

 Long polling helps reduce your cost of using |SQS| by reducing the number of empty responses when there are no messages available to return in reply to a ReceiveMessage request sent to an |SQS|
 queue and eliminating false empty responses.
+You can set a long polling frequency from *1–20 seconds*.

-.. note:: You can set a long polling frequency from *1–20 seconds*.
+.. include:: includes/examples-note.txt

 .. _sqs-long-polling-create-queue: